Your Mental Well-Being Matters: W23 Resources

 Jan 24th, 2023

-Many aspects of mental health are already challenging for university students, and research shows that mental well-being can slump in January, which is why now is the perfect time to make your mental health a priority and check in on those around you.
+October 10th is World Mental Health Day – a day to raise awareness around mental health issues and supports, and also have conversations about taking care of your mental health proactively.
+Many aspects of mental health are challenging for university students, and now is the perfect time to make your mental health a priority and check in on those around you.

 Assisting students on their mental health journey is a priority for Student Wellness, and why we offer numerous programs and resources designed to help in many different capacities.
 Below are just a few ways our Wellness teams can help you as a UofG student.
 Not sure where to start?
 For non-emergency mental health support, a Student Wellness Navigator can be contacted by calling 519-824-4120 ext.
 52131.
 Learn more.